souhe/reactScrollbar/README.md

 After set to true, mouse wheel event will not propagate.
 This option is specifically useful in preventing nested scroll areas from propagating scroll actions to parent scroll areas.
 **Default: false**

+#### focusableTabIndex
+After set to a number, scrollarea-content is rendered with a tabindex value set to the passed in.
+This option is specifically useful in allowing the scroll area to be focusable.
+**Default: undefined**

 ### Context
 In context of each `<ScrollArea>` child could be injected an object `scrollArea` contains method: